تيك ديب دايف

 Even a model with broad dialect coverage will fail if it lacks domain-specific context.
 Every industry has its own vocabulary of technical terms, acronyms, and jargon.
 In regulated sectors like finance, healthcare, and law, misinterpreting a single term can have severe consequences, leading to compliance violations, financial loss, or patient harm.

 A generic model may transcribe the Islamic finance term “murabaha” (a cost-plus financing contract) as “muraba’a” (a square), creating confusion in a legal document.
-It might confuse the term sukuk (Islamic bonds) with a common word, altering the financial meaning of a sentence.
+It might confuse the term 'sukuk' (Islamic bonds) with a common word, altering the financial meaning of a sentence.
 In a medical context, it might mistake “tachycardia” (a rapid heart rate) for a similar-sounding but unrelated word, jeopardizing patient safety.

 Achieving accuracy in these domains requires models fine-tuned on domain-specific datasets

-This involves a painstaking process of collecting thousands of hours of audio from financial earnings calls, medical dictations, or legal proceedings, and meticulously transcribing it with subject matter experts.
+This involves a painstaking process of collecting thousands of hours of audio from financial earnings calls, medical dictations, or legal proceedings and meticulously transcribing it with subject matter experts.
 This process teaches the model to recognize industry-specific terms, even when spoken with different accents or in noisy environments, reducing the risk of costly errors.

 This is some text inside of a div block.